lumirelle/lumirelle.me/pages/posts/manual/js-pm-manual.md

 If you are using Bun or Deno, you may simply use the built-in package manager.

-## Handle the case of different package managers
+## Handle the Case of Different Package Managers

 Of course, everyone has their own preferences, so you may have to face the case of using different package managers in one project.

 [@antfu/ni](https://github.com/antfu-collective/ni) is a tool that can help us handle this case.

-### Dependency management
+### Dependency Management

 We can globally install `@antfu/ni` to handle the dependency management for us.

 In the project folder, we can use `ni` to use the right package manager to install the dependencies:

 ```sh
 npm i @antfu/ni -g